jmcerrejon/PiKISS/README.md

 $ curl -sSL https://git.io/JfAPE | bash
 ```

+## [ Data Files 🚨 ]

+Honestly, I just want everything to work without having to fight with the command line.
+The project has grown a lot, and the games I own and had hosted on the internet, can't be there because of *Copyright*.
+I don't understand how a game that is older than 15 years old in some cases, has these so restrictive laws in some countries.
+Someone should do something about it.

+**My solution to keep this project working is the following**: If you have copies saved for your use in the cloud with some service that allows direct download, copy those links in the file ``` res/magic-air-copy-pikiss.txt ```.
+You have an example of the order they should follow in *res/magic-air-copy-pikiss.example*. *PiKISS* will read the links in that file and install it for you when is required.
+Compatible and tested hosters: *dropbox.com, archive.org*.

+You can share this file *magic-air-copy-pikiss.txt* with your brother/sister if you paid half price for the game and if the laws of your country allow it.

 ## [ Update ]

 *PiKISS* check if new scripts are available on remote and update them automatically, but If you want to get the latest version manually, just enter into the directory with cd PiKISS and type: